TL;DR

 - A list of domains or LinkedIn URLs

 The more seed data you provide, the better the match rate.
-Name + company + domain gives much better results than name alone.
+Name + company + domain gives dramatically better results than name alone.
+In our testing, adding just the company domain to a name-only input improved match rates by 34.7%.

 Step 2: Match and identify